Mallory Freeberg, PhD

 How did I get here :question:

-I then started a postdoctoral fellowship at Johns Hopkins University, continuing my exploration of protein-RNA interactions through re-analysis of published deep sequencing data.
-I also piloted experiments directly sequencing full-length messenger RNAs in nematodes using nanopore sequencing to explore the diversity of the nematode transcriptome.
-During my postdoc, two key things happened that shaped the trajectory of my career.
-First, I gained an appreciation for the challenges facing researchers who want to re-use published sequencing datasets.
-Second, I joined the Galaxy Project team to develop and deliver bioinformatics training and realised my passion is supporting “Science as a Service” resources.
+I then completed a postdoctoral fellowship at Johns Hopkins University, continuing my exploration of protein-RNA interactions through re-analysis of published deep sequencing data.
+I also piloted experiments directly sequencing full-length messenger RNAs in nematodes using Oxford Nanopore sequencing to explore the diversity of the nematode transcriptome.

 Communities :raised_hands: